About Genius "Ginimbi" Kadungure - Pindula, Local Knowledge

 |Mary Chiwenga, Kenny Mubaiwa

 Genius Kadungure aka Ginimbi is a popular Zimbabwean socialite and businessman.
 He is also the founder and Chief Executive Officer of a gas company, Pioneer Gases which has interests in Botswana, South Africa and Zimbabwe.
-He is also the owner of Club Sankayi.
+He is also the owner of Club Sankayi (now known as Dreams Nightlife Club).

 In November 2018, he was arrested on charges of tax evasion.
 He was alleged to have prejudiced the state of US$22 million.